OpenGVLab/MM-NIAH/README.md

 Based on our benchmark, we conducted a series of experiments.
 The main findings are summarized as follows:

-- The most advanced MLLMs (e.g. Gemini-1.5) still struggles to comprehend multimodal documents.
+- The most advanced MLLMs (e.g. Gemini-1.5) still struggle to comprehend multimodal documents.

 - Image needles are much more difficult than text needles.